Reviews

 Image credit: Acer

-While maintaining the flagship performance (for gaming purposes), the new Triton 500 SE still got no compromises in being slim and lightweight.
-The laptop has a thickness of only 19.9mm (total dimensions: 358.1*261.7*19.9mm) and 2.4kg weight.
-In portability, it can easily give a tough competition to other latest 2021 gaming notebooks (like ROG Zephyrus M16 or Alienware X15).
+While maintaining flagship performance for gaming purposes, the new Triton 500 SE remains uncompromising in terms of thinness and lightness.
+The laptop is only 19.9 mm thick (total dimensions: 358.1 x 261.7 x 19.9 mm) and weighs 2.4 kg.
+In terms of portability, it can easily give tough competition to other latest 2021 gaming notebooks (like ROG Zephyrus M16 or Alienware X15).

-It is worth mentioning that the term portability plays a significant role in gaming notebooks, and we can say that it is one of the evolution points of Acer Predator Triton 500 SE.
-An average consumer can easily carry it without getting tired.
-Moreover, the two hinges allow us to effortlessly raise and lift the screen with a single hand and return it to a flat 180-degree position, which is quite helpful in a notebook.
+It is worth mentioning that the term portability plays a significant role in gaming notebooks, and it can be said that it is one of the evolutionary points of the Acer Predator Triton 500 SE.
+The average consumer can easily carry it without getting tired.
+The two hinges allow us to effortlessly lift and lower the screen with one hand and return it to a flat 180-degree position, which is quite helpful in a notebook.

-The Predator Triton 500 SE features a 16 inches ComfyView IPS LCD Display with a 16:10 aspect ratio and 2.5K resolution (2560*1600p).
-It is worth mentioning that the term ComfyView represents the Anti-Glare Display in Acer notebooks.
-It can be seen that the display has very narrow bezels with an 87% screen-to-body ratio increasing the viewing area.
-Not only that, the higher 165Hz refresh rate makes the gaming experience smoother and dramatically reduces the occurrence of lag.
+The Predator Triton 500 SE features a 16-inch ComfyView IPS LCD display with a 16:10 aspect ratio and 2.5K resolution (2560 x 1600).
+It’s worth mentioning that the term ComfyView represents the anti-glare display in Acer laptops.
+As can be seen, the bezels of this display are very narrow, with a screen-to-body ratio of 87%.
+Not only that, but the higher 165Hz refresh rate makes the gaming experience smoother and greatly reduces the occurrence of lag.

 Acer Predator Triton 500 SE screen